d0ngle8k/d0ngle8k/README.md

 <h1 align= "center">
-   Hello I'm d0ngle8k, glad that you here
+   Hello I'm d0ngle8k, glad that you here.
+I like interacting with the community, sharing knowledge, and learning new things.
 </h1>
 <div align ="center">